Update · May 17, 2026

 For most sites, no. Not as a priority.

-That does not mean it is useless.
-It means there is a difference between a tidy experiment and a must-have.
-Right now, it is closer to the former.
+That doesn't mean it's useless.
+It means there's a difference between a tidy experiment and a must-have.
+Right now, it's closer to the former.

 Those underlying issues are what actually limit AI visibility.
-An llms.txt file is not going to paper over them.
+An llms.txt file isn't going to paper over them.
+Missing or malformed llms.txt is one of several patterns I see on newly built sites that aren't ranking.
+The rest are usually more load-bearing: read about the others here.

 What are the real pros?